OWASP/CheatSheetSeries/README.md

 * Contains all the utility scripts used to operate the project (linter audit...).

 **templates**:
-* Contains templates to use for different kinds of files (cheatsheet...).
+* Contains templates used for different kinds of files (cheatsheet...).

+**.github**:
+* Contains materials used to configure different behaviors of GitHub.

 # Conversion rules